smeha/rails-campaign-manager/README.md

 * NodeJS v14.15.1 and Yarn 1.22.10 required for webpacker
 * ReactJS 17.0.1
 * BootStrap CSS 4.5.2
+* https://tools.keycdn.com as external API for user's IP information

 ## Usage

+### Test inputs aka seeds
+Once application is ready to use.
 For simple prefilled inputs, use test seeds provided by me: `rails db:seed`

+### Gathering Available Banner
+`/publicbanner` - available unprotected URL for gathering available banners
+* It has an option of passing IP for gathering IP information in order to display proper banner
+* `/publicbanner/xxx.xxx.xxx.xxx`
+* Example: `/publicbanner/195.110.64.205`

 ### Unfinished API
 Requires csrf token, in order to check the logged in